groonga/groonga/doc/source/reference/api/overview.rst

 .. c:function:: grn_rc grn_init(void)

-  `grn_init()` allocates resource that is used by libgroonga.
+  `grn_init()` initializes resource that is used by libgroonga.
 It must call once before calling other Groonga API.

   :return: ``GRN_SUCCESS`` on success, not ``GRN_SUCCESS`` on error.